Uniforms of the Royal Air Force: Service working dress

-The RAF stable belt may be worn with all forms of service working dress.
+The RAF stable belt may be worn with all forms of service working dress, as can the dark blue General Purpose Jacket (GPJ).

 In warm weather regions a stone coloured variant of Service working dress is worn.

 Operational clothing

 Flying duties

 Aircrew-specific uniforms are officially designated as Number 14 Dress by the RAF.
 Aircrew on flying duties wear an olive drab flying suit in temperate regions or a khaki flight suit in desert regions.
 A leather flying jacket, purchased at individual expense, may be worn with the flying suit but only while the wearer is on the ground.

 Ground duties

-RAF personnel on operations, exercise or in certain tactical formed units wear Multi-Terrain Pattern (MTP) Personal Clothing System Combat Uniform (PCS CU) is a camouflage uniform.
+RAF personnel on operations, exercise or in certain tactical formed units wear Multi-Terrain Pattern (MTP) Personal Clothing System Combat Uniform (PCS CU), a camouflage uniform.
 This uniform is the same as the British Army's operational uniform.
 This consists of PCS CU Trousers and Shirt (which is usually worn tucked in, but can be left untucked in warm climates), PCS CU smock and brown boots.
-A beret or 'Boonie' hat is worn as head dress.
+A beret or the MTP-patterned, brimmed hat 'boonie' is worn as head dress.
+Alternatively, bush hats, similar to the bucket hat, can be worn.

 In 2006 a 45mm squared tactical recognition flash was introduced for all personnel to wear on the right shoulder of operational clothing.
 A small rectangular identification patch/badge such as Expeditionary Air Wing (EAW), Expeditionary Air Group (EAG), Sqn insignia or red "MP" (Military Police) badge may be worn under the TRF.
-A Union Flag is worn on the left shoulder.
+A Union Jack Flag is worn on the left shoulder.